Do you feel a sense of foreboding emanating from the words, “Barcelona tips and tricks“?

-Both of these airports are well over a 100 kilometers away from Barcelona.
-So transport costs to the REAL Barcelona will probably offset any money that you saved on the flight.
+Both of these airports are well over a hundred kilometers away from Barcelona.
+So transport costs to the REAL Barcelona will probably offset any money that you save on the flight.

 9. Stay Away from the Bus Turistic

-First of all, the traffic in Barcelona can be kind of cray cray.
-As a result, you will spend a lot of your time touring Barcelona just waiting in the bus, hoping that the traffic will clear.
+First of all, the traffic in Barcelona is cray cray.
+As a result, you’ll spend most of your time touring Barcelona on the bus, praying that the traffic will clear.

-And even if there is no traffic, there is still no way that you can adequately see all the attractions along the bus route in just two days.
-Sorry, but it’s not gonna happen.
-And if it does happen, you’ll probably just end up making yourself miserable.
+And even if there is no traffic, there’s no way that you can adequately see all the top Barcelona attractions along the bus route in just two days.

 ***Another cheap option is the HOLA BCN 2 – 5-day travel card.
 This card gives you unlimited rides on the metro, including trips to and from the airport, and costs €35.00 for five days (or €7.00 a day).
 A pretty sweet deal.
 The Barcelona card also gives you unlimited rides on Barcelona public transportation. ***